yazz/VisualJS/README.md

 GoShareData currently is:

-- a download for Windows that lets you query a Postgres database.
+- a download for Windows that lets you query a Postgres databas (Down here http://GoShareData.com)

 Upcoming is: